crystallabs/virtualtime/README.md

 First, the basis of the low-level functionality is class "VirtualDate".
 Think of it as of a normal "Time" struct, but much more flexible.

-With regular Time, all fields (year, month, day, hour, minute, second, millisecond) have a value, and that value is a specific number.
+With regular Time, all fields (year, month, day, hour, minute, second, millisecond) must have a value, and that value must be a specific number.
 As such, Time objects always represent specific dates ("materialized" dates in Crystime terminology).

 With Crystime's VirtualDate, each field (year, month, day, hour, minute, second, millisecond, day of week, and [julian day](https://en.wikipedia.org/wiki/Julian_day)) can either remain unspecified, or